 Can I put a caravan on my land in Ireland?

-Yes, you can put a caravan on your land in Ireland, but on a temporary basis only.
-Thus, if you are camping in a caravan on your own land:
+Yes, you can put a caravan on your land in Ireland, but temporarily only.
+Thus, if you are camping in a caravan on your land:

 - You can stay in the caravan for a maximum of 10 days;

-- If you have more than one caravans, they must be placed within 100 m of each other;
+- If you have more than one caravan, they must be placed within 100 m of each other;

 - You can not use the caravan for business purposes;